Turtle Nature Reserve

 turtle nest reserve boavista

-One of the oldest non-governmental associations installed on the island with the main objectives in:
+One of the oldest non-governmental organizations established on the island, with main objectives including:

-• Participate in the direct protection of breeding females of the Caretta caretta species when they are on the beaches laying their eggs (the mere presence of volunteers is usually enough to dissuade possible turtle hunters);
+• Directly participating in the protection of female breeding marine turtles, specifically the Caretta species, when they come to the beaches to lay their eggs (the mere presence of volunteers usually deters potential hunters of marine turtles);

-• To participate in activities for the collection of basic information, essential for censuses of breeding females, nests, hatchlings, etc., which will be used both in the preparation of an Atlas of Sea Turtles in Cape Verde and in other ongoing scientific studies on this and other species of sea turtles.
+• Participating in basic information collection activities essential for the census of breeding females, nests, hatchlings, etc. These data will be used both in the preparation of a Marine Turtle Atlas for Cape Verde and in other ongoing scientific studies on this and other species of marine turtles.

-They have camps in Ervatão with years of experience, Porto Ferreira opened in 2009, all their volunteers have the possibility to know both camps.
-There will always be 30 volunteers, 15 monitors and 4 camp directors, distributed between Ervatão and Porto Ferreira.
-The volunteers, monitors and directors of the camps will come from Spain, Portugal and Cape Verde.
+They have camps in Ervatão with years of experience, Porto Ferreira inaugurated in 2009, and all their volunteers have the opportunity to know both camps.
+There are always 30 volunteers, 15 monitors, and 4 field directors, distributed between Ervatão and Porto Ferreira.
+Volunteers, monitors, and field directors come from Spain, Portugal, and Cape Verde.

-– The recommended ways to get to João Barrosa are by pick up or the quad, but you can also get there with a rental car (with a little patience).
+– The recommended ways to reach João Barrosa are by pickup or quad bike, but you can also get there with a rental car (with a bit of patience).

-– If you are going for the first time, we advise you not to go there alone: this page lists the official excursions.
-Beware of people who don’t have a license or regular insurance.
+– If you’re going there for the first time, we advise against going alone: this page lists official excursions.
+Be cautious of individuals without proper licenses or insurance.

-– The reflection of the sun on the sand is like snow: bring sunglasses, sunscreen and a hat; in winter it is very windy, but it is worth visiting this beach at least once, you won’t regret it (it is breathtaking).
+– The sun’s reflection on the sand is like snow: bring sunglasses, sunscreen, and a hat.
+In winter, there’s a lot of wind, but visiting this beach is worth it at least once, you won’t regret it (it’s breathtaking).

 jb